SAP/ai-sdk-js/README.md

 This package incorporates generative AI into your AI activities in SAP AI Core and SAP AI Launchpad.

-To install the SAP Gen AI Hub in your project, run:
+To install the  Gen AI Hub package in your project, run:
 ```
 $ npm install @sap-ai-sdk/gen-ai-hub
 ```